Robendesbois/Web-Frontend-Basics/README.md

-# Advanced Web Front-End Project
+# Advanced Web Front-End Home page

 This project is an advanced web front-end development endeavor that utilizes only HTML, CSS, and JavaScript.
 It aims to demonstrate sophisticated user interface design and interactive features without relying on any external libraries or frameworks.